godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all possible combinations of two digits
+program that printa all possible combinations